jtttl/maes/README.md

 1. Build your service fast in C/C++;
 2. Multi-service or multi-process communication; (PUB/SUB and REQ/RESP)
 3. Write and save logs;
-4. Load and configuration file and use configurations;
+4. Load configuration file and use configurations;